harmenverburg/preingest/README.md

 ## Requirements

-- A recent version of Docker.
+- A recent version of Docker, supporting Linux containers.
+(On Windows, you may need to enable Hyper-V for that.)
 Given [the large number](https://github.com/mko-x/docker-clamav#memory) of virus signature definitions, this may need at least 3 GB of memory.

 - Preservica [SIP Creator 5.11](https://usergroup.preservica.com/downloads/view.php?resource=SIP+Creator&version=5.11).
   Its command line interface will be invoked using 64 bits Java 8 from a Linux Docker container.
 This was tested using